 Aside from being professional, mowing can be a very fun activity that you enjoy doing once in a while.
 It is an opportunity for you to focus on reality rather than just zone out.

-It helps you be aware of spots in your lawn you would have never seen before if you have not mowed.
+Mowing can also help you be aware of spots in your lawn you would have never seen before if you have not mowed.
 It is your chance to be a good sensor; someone who is good at noticing details of his surroundings.

 Frequently Asked Questions